-A lifecycle of improving software using genetic improvement can be seen in Figure .
-Langdon and Harman [REFERENCE] state that the ‘original code is a state oracle’, therefore giving a programmer a benchmark to compare and reassure that it is the expected output.
-Genetic Improvement tries to keep the same functionality as the original code which can lead to improving the outputs generated as well as optimising the code.
-However, this research [REFERENCE] assume that the original code is correct and is passing unit tests.
+A lifecycle of improving software using genetic improvement can be seen in Figure Figure 2.
+Langdon and Harman [REFERENCE] state that the ‘original code is a state oracle’, therefore giving a programmer a benchmark for comparison and provide reassurance that it delivers the expected output.
+Hence, it may be noticed in Figure 2 that the original code is included in the Select step after the Fitness assessment of the modified code [???yes/no???].
+Genetic Improvement tries to keep the same functionality as the original code in order to improve the outputs generated as well as optimising the code.
+However, Langdon and Harman’s work [REFERENCE] assumes that the original code is correct and is passing unit tests.
 Therefore, this ignores integration testing and only focuses on genetic improvement for individual sections of code rather than considering a complete system.

 GIN